Use the dart compile

 anddart:developer

-- For a complete list of the core libraries you can use, see the All and AOT entries in the table of core Dart libraries.
+- For a complete list of the core libraries you can use, see the Multi-platform and Native platform library tables.

 AOT modules (aot-snapshot)